gorecodecom/GitHousekeeper/README.md

 ## Installation & Usage

 ### Option A: Run Pre-built Executable (Windows)
-1. Simply download or build `housekeeper.exe`.
+1. Simply download or build `GitHousekeeper.exe`.
-2. Double-click `housekeeper.exe`.
+2. Double-click `GitHousekeeper.exe`.
 3. The application will start and open your browser at `http://localhost:8080`.

 ### Option B: Build from Source